Farm to Food Pantry

-Getting fresh produce into the emergency food system is an important part of hunger-relief efforts across Washington.
+Getting fresh produce into the food assistance system is an important part of hunger-relief efforts across Washington.

 Results from each year since show that buying directly from a local farmer will increase the variety, nutrient density, and availability of local crops in food pantries, thus improving access to healthier food choices for families and individuals experiencing nutritional insecurity.
 These direct purchasing contracts dramatically strengthen the bond between farmers and hunger-relief programs.
 Results continue to show that if a farmer has a strong relationship with a local food pantry, they are significantly more inclined to make additional produce donations through either gleaning or post-harvest.
 F2FP has fostered relationships across local food pantries, farmers markets, farm service organizations, nutrition education programs, and more!